PelionIoT/meta-mbl/docs/warp7-image-signing.md

     ... much output deleted.

-Make sure the output from the script while generating the keying material doesn't contain any errors.

-For example in the keys subdirectory, the following files have been generated:
+Please ensure the script output does not contain any errors.
+On success, the following files will have been generated in the keys sub-directory:

     computer:TOP_DIR/layers/meta-mbl/pki/nxp/boards/000000-0000-000000-0000/keys/$ ls -la
     -rw-rw-r-- 1 simhug01 simhug01  7133 Feb 21 14:24 10000000.pem